The essential p-dimension of the split finite quasi-simple groups of classical Lie type: Introduction

 The key tools in the proofs of Theorem \ref{mainthm} are the Karpenko-Merkurjev Theorem (Theorem \ref{KM4.1}), a lemma of Meyer and Reichstein (Lemma \ref{BMKS3.5}), and Wigner Mackey Theory.

-\begin{theorem}[Karpenko-Merkurjev \cite{KM}, Theorem 4.1, See Theorem \ref{KM4.1} below] Let $G$ be a $p$-group, and assume $k$ contains a primitive $p$th root of unity.
+\begin{theorem} [Karpenko-Merkurjev \cite{KM}, Theorem 4.1] Let $G$ be a $p$-group, $k$ a field with $\text{char } k \neq p$ containing a primitive $p$-th root of unity.
 Then $\ed_k(G,p) = \ed_k(G)$ and $\ed_k(G,p)$ coincides with the least dimension of a faithful representation of $G$ over $k$. \end{theorem}

-The Karpenko-Merkurjev Theorem allows us to translate the question formulated in terms of extensions and transcendance degree into a question of representation theory of $p$-Sylow subgroups.
+The Karpenko-Merkurjev Theorem allows us to translate the question for $p$-groups formulated in terms of extensions and transcendence degree into a question of representation theory.